hermestechlabs/RecruitmentTest/README.md

 #### User Story

 As a user running the application...
-* I can view a list of addresses in a user submitted postcode.
+* I can enter a psotcode and view a list of addresses for my specified postcode.
 For example, LS1 4PR
-* So that I know which address are within the postcode I specifiy
+* So that I know which address are within the postcode I have specified

 As a user running the application...
-* I can select an address from the results retrieved and view the full address So that I know exactly the full address for my chosen address
+* I can select an address from the results retrieved and view the full address details
+* So that I know exactly the full address for my chosen address

-As a user running the application...
+Bonus As a user running the application...
-I view my chosen address on a map using the GPS returned in the resultsto find my current postcode to retrieve restaurant results
+* I view my chosen address on a map using the GPS returned in the resultsto find my current postcode to retrieve restaurant results
 So that I dont need to type it in

 Acceptance criteria